Course overview

 Miscellaneous information

 a.
-The location for the course is Maastricht University SBE Campus which is divided over both Tongersestraat 53 and Tapijnkazerne. b.
-Accommodation and travel have to be arranged by the participants c.
-Social events are not mandatory and are not included in the price of the program.
+The location for the course is Maastricht University SBE Campus, Tongersestraat 53 and Tapijn Campus. b.
+Accommodation and travel must be arranged by the participants. c.
+Social events are not mandatory and will not be included in the price of the program.

 About the School